EEOC Updates COVID-19 Guidance

 The law further specifies that governmental orders, recommendations, and guidelines regarding COVID-19 do not create a duty of care or substantive legal right that could be used to establish civil liability, and there is a presumption that any such government order, recommendation, or guideline is not admissible as evidence establishing a legal duty or new cause of action.
 Likewise, the law does not create a new cause of action or substantive legal right against a health care provider.
 Additionally, even if immunity pursuant to this law does not apply, no class action may be brought against a person or health care provider alleging liability on a cause of action arising from the immunized actions in this law.

 The law goes into effect on December 13, 2020, and applies to causes of action arising from March 9, 2020, through September 30, 2021.

 The U.S. District Court For The Southern District Of New York Has Certified A Proposed Class Action Settlement To Resolve Claims That Madison Square Garden Violated The Fair Credit Reporting Act (FCRA) By Denying Employment Based On Criminal Background Checks

-The lawsuit alleged that Madison Square Garden rejected job applicants based on information contained in their background check reports without first providing them with a copy of the report, the statement of rights under the FCRA, or a copy of Article 23-A of the New York Correction Law.
-The lawsuit alleged this was a violation of the FCRA as well as New York state law, which require certain disclosures before any adverse action is taken against job applicants.
+The lawsuit alleged that Madison Square Garden rejected job candidates based on information contained in their background check reports without first providing them with a copy of the report, the statement of rights under the FCRA, or a copy of Article 23-A of the New York Correction Law.
+The lawsuit alleged this was a violation of the FCRA as well as New York state law, which require certain disclosures before any adverse action is taken against job candidates.
 Under the terms of the settlement, Madison Square Garden will pay approximately $1.3 million and agrees to make substantial changes to its hiring policies.
 Click here to read more.

 What Is A “Legitimate Business Need” Under The FCRA?
 The Eleventh Circuit Provides A Critical Answer